Sell Your Mineral Rights in Sebastian County, AR

 What to Know About Sebastian County

-Arkansas allows forced pooling, which means if an operator has leased enough surrounding acreage, they can include your minerals in a unit even if you haven't signed a lease.
-If this happens, you'll typically receive a royalty — but not the bonus payment you'd get from a negotiated lease.
-Knowing your rights before this happens is important.
+Arkansas allows forced pooling, which means an operator can include your acreage in a drilling unit even if you haven't signed a lease.
+If that happens, you'll typically receive a working interest or royalty interest, but the terms may be less favorable than a negotiated lease.
+Knowing your rights before an operator approaches you is important.

 Questions We Hear From Sebastian County Owners